funkhaus/fuxt-backend/README.md

 1. Install theme
 1. Install required plugins as prompted
 1. Re-save Permalinks
-1. If using ACF, strongly recommended to import the ACH fields in the `.json` file from `/acf/` directory.
+1. If using ACF, it is strongly recommended to import the ACF fields in the `.json` file from `/acf/` directory.

 ## Wordpress config